In today’s lab you will be working in ArcMap to produce a map of UNBC, using source data provided.

 Labeling in Data View: usually for labeling the features themselves (i.e. placing city or town names next to the layer’s points)

-Labeling in Layout View: usually for adding ancillary information such title, creator, date, and other description
+Labeling in Layout View: usually for adding ancillary information such as title, creator, date, etc..

 Ensure you have set your Reference Scale: